BonilKoo/XMtagger/README.md

 # Bisulfite XM tagger
-Python code for adding XM tag to bisulfite bam file.
+Python code for adding XM tag (methylation call string) to bisulfite bam file.

 Both Single-end and paired-end are available.

+### Motivation
+Some bisulfite alignment tools do not provide XM tag.

 ### Package requirement
 + pysam